cddlc/docs/docs/language/index.md

 ```

 where `foo.cddl` is the input file, `lib/foo_gen.go` is the generated Go file and `foo` is the name of the package.

+!!! tip
+    For a full reference of cddl concepts and their level of support in `cddlc` skip to the [references](./reference.md) section.